BrnCPrz/PedWorks/README.md

 # PyPedWorks (or PedWorks.py)
-Python program which applies network theory to model genealogical structured data (pedigrees).
+A Python program which applies network theory to model genealogical structured data (pedigrees).